1. About carbamazepine

 What if I take too much?

 Ask your doctor for advice straight away.
-Taking too much carbamazepine by accident can lead to serious side effects.
+Taking too much carbamazepine can lead to serious side effects.

 Urgent advice: Call a doctor straight away if you take too much carbamazepine and:

 - feel confused, or your normal behaviour changes

 - pass out

 If you need to go to A&E, do not drive yourself – get someone else to drive you or call for an ambulance.
 Take the carbamezapine packet or leaflet inside it plus any remaining medicine with you.